Plain and clean, the color white makes a bold statement.

 Making a Chic Appearance

 A second benefit of white is that it can be used as a base for flexibility.
 Because it is neutral, it doesn’t clash with things like hidden storage spaces, extendable lamps, and foldaway desks.
 Instead, white gives any room a stylish look, no matter how big or small it is.
-When you combine warm white shades with a bit of soft lighting, the result is a welcoming, roomy ambience.
+When you combine warm white shades with soft lighting, the result is a welcoming, roomy ambience.

 You can also use LED lighting to make the white color stand out in your interior.
 Try putting the lights under your stairs to create a kind of glowing appearance.